top of page

 APC: Cassie and Papá connect through their shared love of learning.
 It’s Papá’s legacy to Cassie.
 Does this spring from your work as a professor?

-APC: Papá's reflections are so incisive, including his championing of slow enjoyment of life.
+APC: Papá's reflections are so incisive, including his championing of the slow engagement with life.

 FLA: We all know that as we age, we have more experiences and more to reflect on.
 We think more before we leap, so to speak.
 And this in everything we do.
-There’s less urgency, and more a relishing in the slowness of the flow of life: slow reading, slow viewing, slow listening, slow learning—a slow attentiveness to the world.
+There’s less urgency, and more a relishing in the slowness of the flow of life: Slow reading.
+Slow viewing.
+Slow listening.
+Slow learning.
+Slow attentiveness to the world.
 It's learning to take pause and carefully open to the world with all our senses.

 APC: I really appreciate this.
 There’s so much distraction thrown at us, it’s hard to slow down, take pause, and attend in a very focused way.